⚡ Quick Verdict:

 🏆 WINNER: Buffer

-Buffer and Hootsuite serve very different audiences.
+Buffer and Hootsuite serve very different social media managers.

 However, most businesses will get more value from Buffer’s simplicity and savings.